 I began to understand that the shamanic shift did not require a ritual circle or drum beat.
 Wind, water, your own footfalls, and the thin veils in spirited places all contributed to the quality of shamanic mind.
 One’s intention still guided how that state could communicate just as it does in the classic journey method.

+An ongoing practice of awareness, deep participation in the field of alert stillness, benefits from a stabilizing practice of mindfulness — paying attention to what is present.
+Likewise, Shamanic mind benefits from a solid base of experience, paying attention to what we discover through a discerning practice.
+Shamanic mind has confidence in both ordinary and shamanic worlds, with a practical ability to navigate the reality and challenges before us — with a little help from our friends.
 Shamanic mind, mindfulness with spirit helpers, is like walking wing and whiskers into the world.
 Like all spiritual practice, it is an ideal that is accomplished better on some days than others, something to muse over in the company of resonant connections.

 Image from Facebook page: Woman’s Page, artist Matteo Arfanotti